Station Overview

 The obstacle course layout is standardized to support consistent setup for recurring Regency Robotics workshop events.

-Station 4: Dinosaur Rescue Mission
+Activity 4: Dinosaur Rescue Mission

 Students program an mBot robot to rescue stranded dinosaurs by navigating a custom course and carefully pushing each dinosaur into a designated safe zone.
 Rather than following a predefined path, participants develop and test their own navigation strategies while refining robot movements through repeated experimentation.